Engine Saga

 With electric vehicles, that layer of communication is significantly reduced.
 At lower speeds—where most urban riding happens—EVs can move almost silently through traffic.
 While this is beneficial for reducing noise pollution, it also means that pedestrians and drivers may not realize an EV is approaching until it is very close.

 This shift changes the entire safety equation.
-Instead of being passively noticed through sound, EV riders must take a more active role in ensuring they are seen and understood by others on the road.
-In simple terms, visibility replaces audibility as the primary safety factor.
+Instead of being passively noticed through sound, EV riders must take a more active role in ensuring they are seen .

 Similarly, drivers making turns or merging into traffic may rely on a quick auditory check before visually confirming their path.
 Without engine noise, an approaching EV can easily be overlooked, increasing the chances of sudden conflicts at intersections or lane changes.